-- 1114 General Astronomy (4) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-An introduction to stellar astronomy, galaxies, cosmology, and the solar system.
-Observations with the naked-eye, binoculars, and telescopes will be an important part of the course.
-Four semester hours credit, one hour of which is laboratory credit.
-(Offered only as a night class during the summer term.) - 2241 Physical Science Survey Laboratory I. (1) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: PHY 2243 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2243.
-Two laboratory hours per week. - 2243 Physical Science Survey I. (3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: PHY 2241 A lecture course that includes studies of measurements and units, electricity, mechanics, heat, sound, light, and astronomy.
-Three lecture hours per week. - 2251 Physical Science Survey Laboratory II.
-(1) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
+- 2244 Physical Science Survey I and Laboratory.
+(4) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+A combined lecture and laboratory course that includes studies of measurements and unites, electricity, mechanics, heat, sound, light, and astronomy.
+Three lecture hours and two lab hours per week. - 2251 Physical Science Survey Laboratory II.
+(1) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
 Corequisite: PHY 2253 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2253.
 Two laboratory hours per week. - 2253 Physical Science Survey II.
-(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: PHY 2251 A lecture course that includes studies of chemistry, geology and meterorology.
-Three lecture hours per week. - 2414 General Physics I. (4) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-High school algebra (two units) and Trigonometry or College Trigonometry, which may be taken concurrently.
+(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Corequisite: PHY 2241 A lecture course that includes studies of chemistry, geology and meterorology.
+Three lecture hours per week. - 2254 Physical Science Survey II and Laboratory.
+(4) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Corequisite: PHY 2241 A combined lecture and laboratory course that includes studies of chemistry, geology and meteorology.
+Three lecture hours and two lab hours per week. - 2414 General Physics I. (4) Prerequisite: High school algebra (two units) and Trigonometry or College Trigonometry, which may be taken concurrently.
 A combined lecture and laboratory course covering mechanics, heat, waves, and sound.
 This is an algebra-based course primarily for pre-professional majors.
-Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture. - 2424 General Physics II.
-(4) Prerequisite: PHY 2414 A combined lecture and laboratory course covering electricity, magnetism, optics, and modern physics.
-This is an algebra-based course primarily for pre-professional majors.
-Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture. - 2515 Engineering Physics I. (5) Prerequisites: MAT 1623 and one of the following: High school chemistry, High school physics, CHE 1223 with laboratory.
-A combined lecture and laboratory course covering mechanics, heat and waves.
-This is a calculus-based course primarily for students of engineering, science, or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture.
+Three lecture and one lab hour per week.

-2525 Engineering Physics II.
-(5) Prerequisite: PHY 2515
+2424 General Physics II.
+(4) Prerequisite: PHY 2414